cthogg/open-api-type-generator/package/README.md

 - [ ] find a way to make it automatically show the appropriate types (e.g. like with http.
 Must somehow print the constants and export them).
 - [x] make a monorepo showing examples of the typescript typefile and adapters It will be like a compiler:
+- [ ] convert to runtypes
+- [ ] use generate runtypes library to generate the types (i.e. the codegen stage) https://github.com/cobraz/generate-runtypes#readme

 1. Parsing / Lexing (YAML.load)
 2. AST manipulation (Array<Endpoint>)